pcanas/chicago-oejp/index.md

 So, we conclude that eating sushi in a high income area might be relatively risky, but you can be almost certain that you will not get any mice droppings on them at least.

-## Part 2: Chains vs Small Businesses
+## Part 2: Are restaurant chains safer than small businesses

 The concept of restaurant chains build upon a very simple idea: that you can get the same food regardless of where you buy it.
 A Big Mac in New York should taste the same as a Big Mac in Chicago.
 Also, quality between establishments should be the same, since the company has a reputation to live up to.
 Does this quality extend to food safety?
 Are there any differences in food safety between small businesses compared to chains?